ROCm/rdc/docs/install/install.rst

 Components
 ==========

-The components of RDC tool are as shown below:
+The components of the RDC tool are as shown below:

 .. figure:: ../data/install_components.png